ABCxFF/diepindepth/protocol/headless.md

 const serverID = response.servers[`vultr-${region}`]?.id; // ?. is Optional Chaining, which checks if value is undefined/null, and if it is stops, otherwise continues.
 ```
 Once you get your desired server, you can connect to it via the URL `wss://${serverID}.s.m28n.net`.

-### PRECAUTIONS
-The :DiepInDepth community and M28 have been waging a war since the beginning of 2020, starting with the [PoW Challenge Packet (`0x0b`)](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x0b-pow-challenge-packet) being created.
-Ever since then, M28 has continuiously made new updates to avert us from botting (to no avail).
-Here are precautions to take when attempting a socket connections, and any myths.

-- As of 3/17/21, the [Eval Challenge Packet (`0x0d`)](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x0d-int-js-challenge-packet) does **not** run a fatal command to destroy your computer.
-However, sending an invalid result or ID will result in an IP ban from the server.
-- Every packet **except init packet and ping/pong packets** are encoded when being sent/received.
-You will need an unshuffler to unshuffle incoming packets (except incoming pong), and a shufflerto shuffle outgoing packets (except init and outgoing ping).

 ### VALID CLIENT HEADERS
 Diep.io currently has many security measures to block out bots and only allow valid clients to connect.
 One of these features are checking for headers when a socket connection is being made, and the order of the headers.
 A WebSocket connection headlessly has a different order and does not have the same specific headers compared to browser.
 We can easily avoid this by overwriting the `https.get` function, from the built in Node.js module "https".
 The "ws" module in Node.js requires https.get to start a WebSocket connection with a server.
 We can edit the headers' order via this code snippet (credit to [Binary](https://github.com/binary-person)).